 1977-83: GSA rehabilitates the building while remodeling it for adaptive-use.

-1983: The building reopens with a combination of Federal offices and retail spaces.
-It is officially renamed the Nancy Hanks Center.
+1983: The building reopens with a combination of federal offices and retail spaces.

 Architect: Willoughby J. Edbrooke

 Construction Dates: 1892-99

 Landmark Status: Listed in the National Register of Historic Places

 Prominent Features: Clock tower, atrium, Congress Bells